Step 5 - Implement Functions/Variables in Java™

 }

-This plug-in is compiled by default, and is set to be loaded (how we set it will be explained later).
+This plugin is compiled by default and set to be loaded (details on setting this up will be explained later).

-The field "pivar" and the method "pifun(arg)" are available as a built-in variable/function inputted to the calculator (see Step-1 and Step-2), and in the script code (see step-3 and Step-4).
+The variable "pivar" and the method "pifun(arg)" can be used as built-in variables/functions in the calculator (see Step-1 and 2) and in script code (see Steps-3 and 4).

 For example: